alpheios-project/embed-lib/README.md

 This will activate the Alpheios functionality for any elements on your page (including their child elements) which have the class `alpheios-enabled`.

-You must include a string identifier for the embedding site as a property of the configuration object which gets passed to the `activate` function.
+You must include at least the `clientId` paramater as a property of the configuration object which gets passed to the `activate` function, with a string which can be used to identify your site. a string identifier for the embedding site .
 The class used to identify which elements to activate for Alpheios, as well as other aspects can be customized by additional optional properties in the configuration object:

 ```